Olympus E-M1 II versus Canon G1 X Mark III

 The Olympus OM-D E-M1 Mark II and the Canon PowerShot G1 X Mark III are two enthusiast cameras that were revealed to the public, respectively, in September 2016 and October 2017.
 The E-M1 II is a mirrorless interchangeable lens camera, while the G1X Mark III is a fixed lens compact.
 The cameras are based on a Four Thirds (E-M1 II) and an APS-C sensor.
 The Olympus has a resolution of 20.2 megapixel, whereas the Canon provides 24 MP.

-The physical size and weight of the Olympus E-M1 II and the Canon G1 X Mark III are illustrated in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
+An illustration of the physical size and weight of the Olympus E-M1 II and the Canon G1 X Mark III is provided in the side-by-side display below.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the E-M1 II – represents the basis for the calculations across all the size and weight measures).
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the E-M1 II – represents 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G1 X Mark III is notably smaller (26 percent) than the Olympus E-M1 II.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G1 X Mark III is considerably smaller (70 percent) than the Olympus E-M1 II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G1X Mark III has a lens build in, whereas the E-M1 II is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can find an overview of optics for the E-M1 II and their specifications in the Micro Four Thirds Lens Catalog.